Akshitak19/Akshitak19/README.md

 - 👋 Hi, I’m @Akshitak19
 - 👀 I’m interested in technology
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different projects which are based on html, css and javascript.
 - 📫 How to reach me

 <!---